OBerger96/-flightGear-server-side/README.md

   - Building a Server, Cache Manager and a Client Handler as interfaces,opened to a variety of uses by demand.
   - Building a single Adapter for the project, in order to solve different unexpected problems.

-**This project was made for my Advanced Software Development Course, Which was taught by Dr. Eliahu Khalastchi,<br/> at The College of Management Academic Studies .<br/>**